The Phoenix skyline against South Mountain

 With funding provided by the Kresge Foundation, the Center provided targeted public health legal assistance and training to the Emerging Leaders in Public Health (ELPH) cohort of state and local public health officials in multiple western states.
 One such training opportunity addressed COVID-19-related legal concerns arising as virtual education shifted back to in-person learning in 2021.
 Additional efforts focused on reproductive rights and issues.

-Funded by the Administration for Strategic Preparedness and Response (ASPR) the Center assessed the resource allocation and coordinated response efforts during emergencies in 6 New England States: Connecticut, New Hampshire, Maine, Massachusetts, Rhode Island, and Vermont.
-Evaluating the current legal and policy barriers to developing a regional response program, the Center produced a “playbook” outlining potential options for improving regional approaches to public health emergency preparedness.
+Funded by the Administration for Strategic Preparedness and Response (ASPR) the Center assessed resource allocation and coordinated legal response efforts during emergencies in 6 New England States: Connecticut, New Hampshire, Maine, Massachusetts, Rhode Island and Vermont.
+Evaluating the current legal and policy barriers to developing a regional response program, the Center produced a Legal Resource Guide outlining potential options for improving regional approaches to public health emergency preparedness.

 Read more